Royal Caribbean has outdone itself with Icon of the Seas, thanks to new innovations, changes, and a few tweaks.

 Being the first ship in the Icon Class, it's impressive how much Royal Caribbean got right out of the gate with this ship.
 The line spent a great deal of time mocking up venues at their headquarters and utilizing virtual reality to better understand the flow and feel for venues that have never existed.
 The result has been fantastic.

-I thought my time on Icon of the Seas and what I've enjoyed about about the ship and what truly stands out.
+I thought about my time on Icon of the Seas and what I've enjoyed about the ship and what truly stands out.

 Icon feels uncrowded